alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 ## Warhammer: The Old World Roleplaying Game
 Grimdark but with plenty of dark British humor.
 Play a Ratcatcher, a coachman, or a jaded witch hunter in a world where the forces of Chaos are always lurking in the shadows.
 Heavy on investigation and low-fantasy horror, light on high-powered heroics.
 D10 dice pools + interesting tactics in combat.
 Very good Foundry system available.

-Alternative: Warhammer Fantasy RPG 4e is a bit crunchier, D100 system in the same vein.
-One of the most famous long campaigns—**The Enemy Within**— is available for 4e on Foundry.

 ## Worlds Without Number
 The fantasy sister game to CWN.
 Old-school deadly D&D-style dungeoneering, a flexible character system, dropped into the dark sword-and-sorcery world of the Latter Earth.
 Same rules engine as CWN with an enormous toolkit of worldbuilding and GM tools.
 Good balance between character customization and fast play.
 A [free edition](https://www.drivethrurpg.com/en/product/348809/worlds-without-number-free-edition) is available from [Sine Nomine](https://www.drivethrurpg.com/en/product/348791/worlds-without-number).